Thibaut-Gudin/ocaml-video-players/README.md

 values: a `playerVars` object and an `event` object, you can see more details in the ".mli" file and in the YouTube IFrame Player API.

-We can sepcify the case of the optional argument `onStateChange` of the `events` optional value of `opts`: it is a call-back that take an argument of type `e`, you muste use fuction from the `YT` module if you want to use this argument correctly if you want to define that optional argument.
+We can specify the case of the optional argument `onStateChange` of the `events` optional value of `opts`: it is a call-back that take an argument of type `e`, you must use function from the `YT` module if you want to use this argument correctly if you want to define that optional argument.